moinakg/pcompress/README.md

           your system.

 PPMD	- Slow.
 Extreme compression for Text, average compression for binary.
+          In addition PPMD decompression time is also high for large chunks.
-          This also requires lots of RAM similar to LZMA.
+          This requires lots of RAM similar to LZMA.
 	  Levels: 1 - 14.

 Adapt	- Very slow synthetic mode.
 Both Bzip2 and PPMD are tried per chunk and